wujiayi101/devcontainer_demo_golang/README.md

 # Start service locally

-Build and start a service at port `8080`
+Build and start a service at `localhost:8080`

 ```
 docker-compose up --build